-All departments can reserve the Wang Center for University related events—as an internal event or an internal/external event.
+All departments can reserve space for University related events, as an internal event or an internal/external event.

 An Internal event is an event open to current SBU Faculty, Staff and Students.
 In these cases there are no fees for space rental and the only fees incurred are direct costs.

-An Internal/External Event is a department sponsored event that includes attendees outside of the SBU community.
+An Internal/External event is when a department sponsors an event that includes attendees outside of the SBU community.
 In this case there are nominal fees associated with the use.
-Any event that is open to the other universities, groups, or public is considered an internal/external event.
+Any event that is open to the other universities, groups, or publicis considered an internal/external event.

 Fees are based on an 8 hour day, with your catering set up needs as part of your reservation time.
 Any events outside building hours require pre-approval and additional fees apply.
 You will be invoiced after your event.
 When paying by cash or check, please add a 17.64% SUNY ADMIN fee.
 This Administrative fee is not accrued when paying by journal transfer or materials & service requisition.
 Invoices are due within 30 days of receipt.

 The University has a professional staff to assist with your Audio Visual needs.
 Internal events may incur nominal fees for A/V support; internal/external events have tech support and standard A/V fees included in the rental fee.
 An estimate will be provided at the time of your reservation request and throughout you planning process.